Art Gallery of Ontario: Museum complex

 The museum's property was acquired in 1911 when The Grange and the surrounding property south of Dundas Street were bequeathed to the institution by Harriet Boulton Smith.
 The Grange manor was reopened to serve as the museum's building in 1913.
 Since its opening, the museum underwent several expansions to the north, and west of The Grange.
 Expansions to the museum were opened in 1918, 1926, 1935, 1974, 1977, 1993, and 2008.

 The museum complex takes up 45,000 m2 of physical space, and is made up of two buildings, The Grange, and the main building expansion, built to the north, and west of The Grange.
 After the main building's redevelopment in 2008, the museum complex has 129000 sqft of dedicated gallery space.

 In addition to the complex, the museum also owns a 1.8 ha park directly south of The Grange, Grange Park.
-The land is maintained as a municipal park in perpetuity by the Toronto Parks, Forestry and Recreation Division, as a result of an agreement between the museum and the City of Toronto.
+The land is maintained as a municipal park in perpetuity by the Toronto Parks and Recreation Division, as a result of an agreement between the museum and the City of Toronto.